pete2fiddy/tx2-flash/README.md

 #### 1.1 Install Virtual Box

-Download Virtual Box for Mac from [here](http://download.virtualbox.org/virtualbox/5.1.28/VirtualBox-5.1.28-117968-OSX.dmg) and install it first;
+Download Virtual Box from [here](https://www.virtualbox.org/wiki/Downloads) and install it first;

-Then download Virtual Box extension [here](http://download.virtualbox.org/virtualbox/5.1.28/Oracle_VM_VirtualBox_Extension_Pack-5.1.28-117968.vbox-extpack) and install it;
+Then download Virtual Box extension [here](https://www.virtualbox.org/wiki/Downloads) and install it;

 Extension is needed to enable USB-2/USB-3 connection/communications between any physical USB device and the virtual machine.

 #### 1.2 Spin up an Ubuntu VM

-Download Ubuntu 14.04 iso image from [here](http://releases.ubuntu.com/14.04/ubuntu-14.04.5-desktop-amd64.iso).
+Download Ubuntu 16.04 iso image from [here](http://releases.ubuntu.com/xenial/).

-(Ubuntu 16.04 may also work, even I haven't tried it on my own.
-But here's a [proof](https://devtalk.nvidia.com/default/topic/1002081/jetson-tx2/jetpack-3-0-install-with-a-vm/post/5210987/#5210987) that Ubuntu 16.04 should also work.)

 Then, create an ubuntu machine with following settings: